 Phase 2 of managing an outsourcing initiative involves preparing and delivering a request for proposal (RFP) and selecting and evaluating potential vendors.

 Before writing your Request for Proposal (RFP), you should prepare a list of possible outsourcing providers.
 The list need not include the entire universe of companies providing the service, but should be a compilation of those companies that appear to have the greatest synergy with your organization.
 A good place to look for such companies is accreditation bodies such as the Commercial Collection Agencies of America for certified collections outsourcing agencies.

 The Request for Proposal

 The RFP should provide a complete picture of every aspect of the business function to be outsourced.
 Vagueness only results in providers submitting proposals based on assumptions about deliverables rather than specifics.
-This not only complicates and prolongs the proposal selection process, it could result in increased costs over the life of the outsourcing agreement.
+This not only complicates and prolongs the proposal selection process, but it could also result in increased costs over the life of the outsourcing agreement.

 A well-written RFP contains seven basic elements: